rob-mosher/musicxml-to-png/README.md

 ## Features

-Convert MusicXML files into clean, analyzable PNG visualizations showing temporal flow (horizontal axis = time), pitch range (vertical axis = low to high), note duration (length of visual bars), and instrument families (color-coded by ensemble type).
+Convert MusicXML files into clean, analyzable PNG visualizations showing temporal flow (horizontal axis = time), pitch range (vertical axis = low to high), note duration (length of visual bars), and instrument identities (color-coded per instrument by default or by ensemble family when requested).

 **Use cases:** Human-AI collaboration on musical analysis, visual comparison of arrangements, AI pipeline integration for score processing, and educational visualization of orchestration principles.